-Previously a traveller intending to travel to Ireland and then on to the UK had to apply for two separate short-stay visas, which required two application processes and two application fees.
+Previously a traveller intending to travel to Ireland and then on to the UK had to apply for two separate short-stay visas which required two application processes and two application fees.
 Now the applicant only needs to apply once.
-It is also possible to make spontaneous trips to Ireland or the UK - eg. if a person is visiting Dublin, they could decide to take a day-trip to Belfast without needing to apply for a further visa.
+It will also be possible to make spontaneous trips to Ireland or the UK - e.g. if a person is visiting Dublin, they could decide to take a day-trip to Belfast without needing to apply for a further visa.